 At this point, you can start to feel burned out, just like smoking flax, a smoldering candlewick: and the smoking flax shall he not quench:

-The breath of Life, sometimes we just need Jesus to breathe the 'Breath of Life' back into us, and re-light the fire from within.
+The breath of life, sometimes we need Jesus to breathe the ''Breath of Life'' back into us and re-light the fire.

 …he shall bring forth judgment unto truth.